bplank/wnut-2017-pos-norm/README.md

 * 1 vs 1.2 vs chenli version

 ### Reproducability
-It is rather difficult to reproduce our results with repository, an updated version is available at <https://bitbucket.org/robvanderg/chapter6>
+It is rather difficult to reproduce our results with this repository, an updated version is available at <https://bitbucket.org/robvanderg/chapter6>